-Probation in Massachusetts originated in 1841, is a court-ordered penalty placed on someone was convicted of, or admitted to, a crime.
+Probation in Massachusetts originated in 1841.
+It is a court-ordered penalty.
 A person can avoid jail by following the supervision of a probation officer and fulfilling certain terms and conditions.
-In Massachusetts, thousands of people are sentenced to probation each and every year.
+In Massachusetts, thousands of people are on probation each and every year.

 Conditions of Massachusetts Probation

 Judges in Massachusetts have a broad sentencing power.
 A judge may place someone on probation for any amount of time they believe to be appropriate and proper.
 Judges may also set any conditions they feel are appropriate.
 For instance, Judges may order someone on probation to complete a specific rehabilitative program either for violence or substance abuse or to perform community service for a set period of time or to stay away from a certain person.
 As long as the conditions of probation are not vague conditions may be imposed even if they violate a person’s rights.
 An example would be ordering someone to stay away from a certain person or location.
 Certain terms and conditions are required for everyone on probation including no new arrests, pay all fines and fees, update probation on address and employment, not to leave the state without permission and report to probation officer as requested.
 Only a judge may set the conditions of probation, not a probation officer

 Anybody sentenced to probation in Massachusetts must pay a “service fee.”
 The amount of the fee depends on whether the supervision is administrative or supervised.
 Failure to pay fees may result in a violation and a possible revocation of probation.

 A person violates Probation by committing a new criminal offense, not paying fines, or failing a specific condition.
 Court rules govern Probation violations and provide the authority for probation officers to arrest for alleged violations.
 Probation officer may get warrants for violators and have the violators arrested.